baaron4/GW2-Elite-Insights-Parser/README.md

 <img src="./docs/Images/playersBuffCR.PNG" width="30%" height="30%">

+This component lets you select a specific player.
+Once a player is selected, they will appear with a green square around on the main display.

+If "Highlight Selected Group" is checked, players on the same group as the selected player will have a blue square around them.

+You can observe the status of the currently active players:
+- Health and Barrier
+- Present buff/debuffs
+- Skill casts

 #### Targets

 <img src="./docs/Images/targetsCR.PNG" width="30%" height="30%">

+This component lets you select a specific target.
+Once a target is selected, they will appear with a green square around on the main display.

-On this component you can observe the status of currently active targets.
-The status includes:
+On this component you can observe the status of the currently active targets:
-- Health
+- Health and Barrier
-- Breakbar
+- Breakbar state and select a breakbar phase
 - Present buff/debuffs
+- Skill casts

 #### Mechanics